“I meet so few peers,” said Death.

 How was this possible?
 I thought that I’d abandoned my form to last minute makeshift collaboration, but the movements that were occurring were simply not improvised.
 They were rehearsed.
 They had done this before.

-“If you’ve ever wondered why your nights all those years on the rode weren’t terribly restful, we’d like to take this moment to apologize,” said Joe.
+“If you’ve ever wondered why your nights all those years on the road weren’t terribly restful, we’d like to take this moment to apologize,” said Joe.

 “Forgiven,” I responded.